awsdocs/amazon-ec2-user-guide/doc_source/add-instance-store-volumes.md

 You specify the EBS volumes and instance store volumes for your instance using a block device mapping\.
 Each entry in a block device mapping includes a device name and the volume that it maps to\.
 The default block device mapping is specified by the AMI you use\.
 Alternatively, you can specify a block device mapping for the instance when you launch it\.

 All the NVMe instance store volumes supported by an instance type are automatically enumerated and assigned a device name on instance launch; including them in the block device mapping for the AMI or the instance has no effect\.
-For more information, see [Block Device Mapping](block-device-mapping-concepts.md)\.
+For more information, see [Block device mapping](block-device-mapping-concepts.md)\.

 A block device mapping always specifies the root volume for the instance\.
 The root volume is either an Amazon EBS volume or an instance store volume\.
 For more information, see [Storage for the root device](ComponentsAMIs.md#storage-for-the-root-device)\.
 The root volume is mounted automatically\.
 For instances with an instance store volume for the root volume, the size of this volume varies by AMI, but the maximum size is 10 GB\.